-Parameter Settings (Bold=default) Description Interval 10S (second) default, with a 60M (minute) to1S (second) range of settings available.
+Parameter Settings (Bold=default) Description Video Length (only affects video clips in Video or Hybrid modes) 10S (second) default, with 60S to 5S possible range Sets length per captured video clip.
+Settings begin with 10 second default when parameter is first selected.
+After stepping down to 5S, video length settings start over at 60S.
+Interval 10S (second) default, with a 60M (minute) to1S (second) range of settings available.
 (60M-1M are set in one minute increments, 59S-1S are set in one second increments) Selects the length of time that the camera will "wait" until it responds to any additional triggers from the PIR after an animal is first detected and remains within the sensor's range.
 During this user set "ignore triggers" interval, the camera will not capture photos/videos.
 This prevents the card from filling up with too many redundant images.
 Settings begin with 10 second default when parameter is first selected.
 Note: after setting down past "15", settings start over at "60M".

-Sensor Level Low, Normal, High, Auto Selects the sensitivity of the PIR sensor.
+Parameter Settings (Bold=default) Description Sensor Level Low, Normal, High, Auto Selects the sensitivity of the PIR sensor.
 The "High" setting will make the camera more sensitive to infrared (heat) and more easily triggered by motion, and the "Low" setting makes it less sensitive to heat and motion.
 The High setting can be useful when the ambient temperature is warm (making it more difficult for the sensor to detect animals), and the Low setting may help in cold weather if the camera is being triggered too often by anything warmer than the surroundings.
 "Normal" is for average or moderate conditions.
-The default "Auto" setting will allow the camera to determine the best setting based on its current operating if the weather is expected to change significantly during the period the camera will be used.
+The default "Auto" setting will allow the camera to determine the best setting based on its current operating temperature.
+This is an ideal setting if the weather is expected to change significantly during the period the camera will be used.
+NV (Night Vision) Shutter High, Medium, Low Affects the shutter speed during Night Vision operation.
+High will freeze motion better, but photos may be darker.
+A Low shutter speed setting will produce brighter photos, but rapid motion may be blurred.
+Medium is a good compromise.
+Camera Mode 24 Hrs , Day, Night Allows user to limit operation to only day or night period if desired.
+An ambient light level sensor determines "Day" vs "Night" automatically.
+This setting takes priority over any Field Scan settings.

-Parameter Settings (Bold=default) Description Format Execute Deletes (erases) all files stored on a card to prepare it for reuse.
+Parameter Settings (Bold=default) Description Format Execute (followed by an additional No /Yes step) Deletes (erases) all files stored on a card to prepare it for reuse.
 Always format a card that has been previously used in other devices.
 Caution!
 Make sure you have downloaded and backed up any files you want to preserve first!
 Press OK to execute, press MENU (or select NO then press OK) to exit without formatting.
-TV Out NTSC, PAL Selects video standard /format for the "TV Out" output jack.
-The video standard is NTSC for the United States, Canada, Mexico, Asia and South America.
-PAL is used primarily in Europe.
-Time Stamp (only affects still photos) Off, On Select "On" if you want the date & time (that the photo was captured) imprinted on every photo, select "Off" for no imprint.
-Set Clock Set Press OK and use the UP/DOWN keys (to change the setting) and LEFT/RIGHT keys (to move to the next field) to set the hour (24-hr format only, "00"=midnight, "12"=noon) and minute, and then (on the lower row), the year, month and date.
+Time Stamp Off, On Select "On" if you want the date & time (that the image was captured) imprinted on every photo/video, select "Off" for no imprint.
+Note: the current temperature, moon phase, and (user set) camera name will also be imprinted on your still photos.
+Model 119678C imprints the barometric pressure as well (on still photos only).
+Set Clock (Set) Press OK and use the UP/DOWN keys (to change the setting) and LEFT/RIGHT keys (to move to the next field) to set the hour (24-hr format only, "00"=midnight, "12"=noon) and minute, and then (on the lower row), the year, month and date.